 Here’s the video from a few nights after the survey:

 If you’re not sure what your answers meant, of course you can book a session with a horse communicator and dig a bit deeper, find out why you got the answers you did and get an action plan to move forward with <3

 If you’re interested to know more, I have a free PDF for you.
 The stats in this one are gathered from sessions I’ve done as a horse communicator – over 500 of them – not by using a pendulum.
 This PDF has stats for how many horses need their teeth done or diet changed, how many saddles don’t fit, and various other things.

-Join us on my Facebook page, Trisha Wren, Everything Energetic, where I do regular free readings and surveys, and do let me know if you have any burning questions you’d like me to research, or if I can help you with your own animals ?
+Join us on my Facebook page, Trisha Wren, Animal Communicator, where I do regular free readings and surveys, and do let me know if you have any burning questions you’d like me to research, or if I can help you with your own animals.

 Trisha Wren has been an equine professional for most of her adult life.
 She rode, competed, and taught Western Riding for 15 years in Scotland, then horse and rider bio-mechanics in New Zealand and Australia for 10 years.
 She’s been a full time horse and animal communicator since April 2016.
 Find out more about Trisha here and sign up for her self paced Animal Communication course here.